liqotech/liqo/docs/pages/Architecture/Cluster Sharing/Networking/liqonet_tunEndCreator.md

 * NAT is supported only on peering clusters that have a pod CIDR with subnet mask 255.255.0.0.
 * The maximum number of peering clusters using the NAT service is 256.

-## Architecture and workflow

-Wtill be included in the general overview of the network module.